ihmcrobotics/ihmc-build/README.md

 ##### Publishing releases

-Set `publishUsername` and `publishPassword` in `~/.gradle/gradle.properties` to your Sonatype JIRA credentials.
+Set `publishUsername` and `publishPassword` in `~/.gradle/gradle.properties` to your Sonatype Maven Central credentials (https://central.sonatype.com/).

 `gradle publish -PpublishUrl=ihmcRelease`

-The above command publishes `your-project-0.1.0.jar` to Maven Central if the `openSource` option is set to "true" in the `ihmc` block.
+The above command publishes `your-project-0.1.0.jar` to OSSRH Staging API (see below) if the `openSource` option is set to "true" in the `ihmc` block.
-Otherwise, it will publish to Artifactory `proprietary-releases`.
+Otherwise, it will publish to IHMC Nexus `proprietary-releases`.

+###### OSSRH Staging API
+If publishing to OSSRH Staging API (the default if `openSource` is true), a GPG key is required to sign the artifacts.
+Install gpg on your system and create a keypair if you don't already have one.

+Once published, you must manually go to the Deployments page on Maven Central Repository (https://central.sonatype.com/publishing) and click Publish on the new Deployment.

 ##### Publishing locally